Click on topic to expand information.

 Time

 Yes.
 The Library accepts donations of books and audiovisual materials.
 Selected items may be added to the Library’s collection at the discretion of the Director.
 Most donations will be given to the Friends of the Florida Public Library for their used book sales throughout the year.
+Please refer to our Gifts Policy.
 The following information is a guideline for book donations:

 Do-nations for Book Sale items:

-- Donations are accepted year-round and may be delivered to the Library during their hours of operation.
+• Donations are accepted year-round and may be delivered to the Library during hours of operation.
 Donations left outside the Library and exposed to weather will be recycled.

 DON’T – nations for Book Sale items:

-Book sales are held in the Seward Senior Center, right next door to the library, and scheduled on the Martin Luther King, Jr. weekend in January, the W.H.
+Book sales are held in the Seward Senior Center, right next door to the library, and typically scheduled on the Martin Luther King, Jr. weekend in January, the W.H.
 Seward birthday weekend in May, and the library’s anniversary weekend in October.
+Please refer to our calendar of events for specific dates.
 Saturday and Sunday hours are 9:00am-3:00pm.
 Only current paid members of the Friends of the Library can attend the Friday evening (preview) sale.

 Teen volunteers are encouraged to help set up and break down the book sale.
 Letters confirming volunteer hours of service are gladly provided.